 If you tend to be very forgetful about watering, then a yucca is the plant for you.
 Its long, pointy fibrous leaves grow off stalks emerging from a mature trunk.
 This is a great floor plant in full sunlight and it prefers to be on the dry side, especially in winter.

 Interested in trying these plants at home?
-Many of these house plants and more are currently available now at the Kool Breeze Farms Garden Centre.
-When you’re here, ask about varieties in stock that are pet friendly.
+Many of these house plants and more are currently available now.
+When you’re here, check out our pet-friendly plants table!

 Garth Davey, Mar.
 2021